Harvard University Forest

 Stepping Back to Look Forward: A History of the Massachusetts Forest

-This timely collection of essays, written by recognized forestry and environmental specialists, tells the story of the conservation, use, and changes in Massachusetts’ forests over time.
+This timely collection of essays, written by forestry and environmental specialists, tells the story of the conservation, use, and changes in Massachusetts’ forests over time.
 It begins with ecology and land-use history through pre-settlement, colonial, and post-Revolutionary periods, and ends with recommendations on how history may inform policy.

 The Northeast's Changing Forest

 In the first book to review the nature of the Northeast’s forests, their significance, and policy issues for a general audience, Lloyd Irland tells the story of the changing forests of the nine northeastern states.
 He reviews their history from the original European settlements through the age of shipbuilding to the retreat of farming and regrowth of the forest in the twentieth century.
 Emphasizing the continuity of the history and varied uses of the forests, the work summarizes the forces shaping past farming and land abandonment, forest cutting practices, insects, winds, diseases, and land development patterns.

 New England Forests Through Time: Insights from the Harvard Forest Dioramas

 In New England Forests through Time historical and environmental lessons are told through the world-renowned dioramas in Harvard’s Fisher Museum.
 These remarkable models have introduced New England’s landscape to countless visitors and have appeared in many ecology, forestry, and natural history texts.
 This first book based on the dioramas conveys the phenomenal history of the land, the beauty of the models, and new insights into nature.